SeaHogs/tp/docs/UserGuide.md

 ![deletea command](images/commandsPictures/deleteaCommand.png)

-Delete an exist appointment from the appointment list by providing the index of the appointment in the list and the name of the patient.
+Delete an exist appointment from the appointment list by providing the index of the appointment in the list.

-Format: `deletea INDEX /name NAME`
+Format: `deletea INDEX`

+* The index should not be out of range nor negative.

 Examples:
-* `deletea 1 /name Amy`
+* `deletea 1`

 [<span style="font-size: small;">Back to Top</span>](#top)